DamRsn/NeuralNote/README.md

 ## License

 NeuralNote software and code is published under the Apache-2.0 license.
-See the [license file](LICENSE.md).
+See the [license file](LICENSE).

-### Third Party libraries used and license
+#### Third Party libraries used and license

 Here's a list of all the third party libraries used in NeuralNote and the license under which they are used.

 - [JUCE](https://juce.com/) (JUCE Personal)
 - [RTNeural](https://github.com/jatinchowdhury18/RTNeural) (BSD-3-Clause license)
 - [ONNXRuntime](https://github.com/microsoft/onnxruntime) (MIT License)
 - [ort-builder](https://github.com/olilarkin/ort-builder) (MIT License)
 - [basic-pitch](https://github.com/spotify/basic-pitch) (Apache-2.0 license)
 - [basic-pitch-ts](https://github.com/spotify/basic-pitch-ts) (Apache-2.0 license)

+## Credits

+NeuralNote was developed by [Damien Ronssin](https://github.com/DamRsn) and [Tibor Vass](https://github.com/tiborvass).
+The plugin was designed by Perrine Morel.